Can you master your own music ?

 Does that mean you can’t master your own stuff, without a speakers and room like that?
 No. But you do need to accept that monitoring is critical.

-Not many of us have the luxury of a dedicated mastering setup, though.
+Not all of us have the luxury of a dedicated mastering setup, though.
 That’s OK – the most important thing is to learn how your monitoring sounds.
-Luckily that’s straightforward to do – I wrote a post that talks about it.
+Luckily that’s straightforward to do – I wrote a post that talks about this from a mixing perspective but it applies equally to mastering:

 As an addition or alternative to this strategy, if you have a high-quality audio system where you listen to most of your music for pleasure – in your living-room, say – you could consider using a laptop to master there.